All-in salary? Don't count your chickens before they hatch!

 Let me start with the first point.
 With an all-in salary, you receive the value of your holiday hours and holiday pay on top of your normal gross hourly salary.
 According to the CLA, employers may only apply an all-in salary for temporary workers.

 An all-in salary is in many cases not much more (or less) than what you are already entitled to.
 It's just in a different Membership.
 A Membership that for many – due to a lack of clarity about the contents – ultimately proves to be less attractive.
-Also, know that employers are required to specify all components in the salary – such as holiday pay and holiday hours – separately on your payslip with all-in.
+Also, know that employers are required to specify all components in the salary – such as holiday pay and holiday hours – separately on your payslip with an all-in salary.

 An all-in salary including holiday pay and the accrual of holiday days must be at least 119.49% of your gross hourly salary.
 For example, if you earn €10.80 gross per hour, your all-in salary must be at least €12.90.

-It is important to know that the hospitality CLA is a minimum and that these are amounts you must receive at least.
+It's important to know that the hospitality CLA is a minimum and that these are amounts you must receive at least.
 Your employer can always give you a higher salary than the CLA salary.

 Don't be blinded by high all-in hourly wages.
 Know what you are entitled to!